darrenks/atlas/README.md

     s="++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.------.--------.>+.>."
     '\0+_((a=![((b=0:(((c=![((d=0:(a='>)!?d+1)(a='<)!?d-1)d)}e=(,0):(d{e)!@(!;((a='+)!?c+1)(a='-)!?c-1)c))!@(d+1)}e))!?0)1)*a='[)!?b+1+![!_((!,(f=![(b}g=0:((s)='[)!?g+1)(s='])!?g-1)g)))!!=(b+1)}g)!!?,!;h=0:h+,1),,$)((c!?1)0)*a='])!?!]!_((!,(f-1))!!=b{g)!!?,!;h),,$)b+1)}s))='.)!?!;c),$

+TODO regen minified given some new syntax changes.

 That's a brainfuck interpreter (without input, but it could be supported similarly) in about 281 characters using only a handful of built in operations in a purely functional language.
 The brainfuck code might be more readable though...
 This could be done better, it is only my first attempt, and I'm new to writing complex problems in Atlas too!
 Some downsides to my method are that I treat lists like arrays and do random access using head of a drop, this is slow and verbose.
 Concepts like zippered lists could greatly improve it.